 1955 Sacramento: Southern Pacific Centennial Celebration

 1958 Sacramento: Salute to Steam Age

 Southern Pacific donated the engine to the State of California in 1964.
 The C. P. Huntington was placed on display at the old state fairgrounds on Stockton Boulevard, in Sacramento, where it remained until a 1970 refurbishing at Southern Pacific's Sacramento Shops.
 In 1979 it was placed in the reconstructed Central Pacific Railroad Passenger Station in Old Sacramento.

 The locomotive entered the Museum's restoration facility in 1980.
 Over the years the C. P. Huntington has undergone many rebuildings.
 A return to its as-built state would have required replacing most of the current components, including the boiler.
 Therefore the Museum decided to restore the locomotive to its November 1914 appearance when it was refurbished for display at the Panama-Pacific International Exposition.
 The complex, artistic gold leaf striping on the C. P. Huntington is similar to that seen on other nineteenth-century steam locomotives.

 The C.P.
-Huntington is significant nationally as the sole surviving standard-gauge 4-2-4 in the U.S. The unique engine is the oldest locomotive owned by the California State Railroad Museum and is depicted prominently on the Museum's logo.
+Huntington is significant nationally as a rare single-drivered locomotive, and the sole surviving standard-gauge 4-2-4 in the U.S. The unique engine is the second oldest locomotive owned by the California State Railroad Museum and is depicted prominently on the Museum's logo.